 Middle School age 11-14

 Students are welcome to join us from other educational settings at any stage of the Middle School years, subject to availability within the class.
+We operate an “all year” admissions policy with students joining throughout the year.

 Class 5/6 (Year 6) is often an ideal time to join Cardiff Steiner School, offering a valuable bridge year before moving into Middle School.